Khmer massage using elbow pressure at Sra Thnam in Siem Reap

 What does the practitioner feel?

-A skilled practitioner doesn’t necessarily apply the same pressure everywhere.
+A skilled practitioner does not necessarily apply the same pressure everywhere.
+The hands explore how different parts of the body feel.

-The hands explore how different parts of the body feel, one area may be soft and relatively mobile, while another feels dense, rigid or unusually sensitive.
-A line may seem to pull through several connected areas rather than staying confined to one isolated point.
+One area may feel soft and relatively mobile, while another may feel dense, rigid or unusually sensitive.
+A line may appear to pull through several connected areas rather than remaining in one isolated point.

 How is traditional Khmer massage performed?